 Since vaccines were first developed towards the end of the 18th century, the world as we know it has been transformed by their preventative powers.
-Lives have been saved, diseases have diminished and the Earth’s population is now immune to previously deadly illnesses, such as smallpox.
-In fact, as a result of developments since the middle of the 1900s, and the widespread availability of vaccinations, it’s fair to say that many in the West take immunity against the likes of polio for granted.
+Lives have been saved, diseases have become more manageable and much of the Earth’s population is now immune to previously deadly illnesses, such as smallpox.
+In fact, as a result of developments since the middle of the 1900s and the widespread availability of vaccinations, it’s fair to say that many in the West take immunity against the likes of polio for granted.

-But there are a handful of diseases still out there, and areas of the planet where, because of the complex methods of transporting these high-tech pharmaceuticals, getting the vaccines themselves isn’t always a given.
+But there are a handful of diseases still out there, and areas of the planet where, because of temperature control regulations and the complex methods of transporting these high-tech pharmaceuticals, getting the vaccines themselves isn’t always easy.

 This challenge, amongst a number of others, is what scientists and research institutions will be looking to crack in the coming years.
 We’ve taken a look at developments that can be expected in the world of immunisation in the near future.